A Faster, More Affordable Financial System for America

 Modernizing the payment system will help the U.S. regain global leadership in financial tech, boost competition, lower costs for consumers and small businesses, and drive economic growth.

-Reduce Fees & Payment Costs
+Lower Payment Costs

 Open Up the Payment Bottleneck